analytixncs/analytix-docs/docs/informer/informer-basics.md

 - [Advanced Filters](https://informer5.zendesk.com/hc/en-us/articles/360001162923-6-7-Advanced-Filters)
 - [Why Datasets vs AdHoc Report](https://informer5.zendesk.com/hc/en-us/articles/360001210986-Why-Use-Datasets-vs-Ad-Hoc-Queries-)

-## Entrinsik Training

-**Wildcard for UniData** is `...`

-**Filtering - Variables**.
-You can setup certain variables that are unique for each user.
-For example, *Department* could be a variable that would be each users department so when they ran the filter it would automatically filter by their department.

-**Date Keywords** - WEEK_BEGIN, WEEK_END are keywords not listed in box, but are available.

-**How are sales people doing against budget** - Where is the budget data and how does it link to other data.

-**Codes** Can be used in a Datasource mapping and apply the code to the field.

-**Datasource - Workspaces** - allows you to create a virtual database from csv files.

 ## Creating a Dataset from an Ad-Hoc Report

 A dataset and an Ad-Hoc report  have many of the same features, however the dataset is the preferred format if you plan on scheduling the query to run at certain intervals and what multiple users to be able to use reports built from the dataset.